Code-Institute-Submissions/savasana_yoga/README.md

 8. To assist with the creation of the blog app, I credit the following article from Django Central.
 The article can be found [here](https://djangocentral.com/building-a-blog-application-with-django/)

+9. To assist with understanding how to create a contact app, I credit an article found on twilio.
+The article can be found [here](https://www.twilio.com/blog/build-contact-form-python-django-twilio-sendgrid)

 ## Acknowledgements